sg-wireless/sg-documentation/software/device-templates.rst

 There are two types of fields in Ctrl:

-- Standard Device Field: Stores direct sensor readings as they come from your device, such as:
+- Standard Field: Stores direct sensor readings as they come from your device, such as:
--- Numbers (temperature: 23.5°C)
+   - Numbers (temperature: 23.5°C)
--- Text (status: "online")
+   - Text (status: "online")
--- Boolean (door_open: true/false)
+   - Boolean (door_open: true/false)
--- Location (GPS coordinates: 22.123,144.123)
+   - Location (GPS coordinates: 22.123,144.123)

-- Calculated Device Field: Stores derived values created from manipulation of direct sensor readings, such as:
--- Offset operation field: Add or subtract a constant (convert Celsius to Fahrenheit) -- Factor operation field: Multiply or divide by a constant (convert voltage to percentage)
+- Calculated Field: Can enabled by activating the 'enable' toggle during field creation.
+It stores calculated values of the standard field.
+Each calculated field can only be associated with one standard field.
+There are two options of operation available in calculated field:
+   - Offset: Add or subtract a constant.
+For example: HKT_Time calculated field stores GMT+8 timestamps by adding 8 to all the values of UTC_Time standard field.
+   - Factor: Multiply or divide by a constant.
+For example, depth_feet calculated field stores the depth measurement in feet by dividing all values of depth_meter by 3,28084.